Cape May and Beyond: Ghost Crab Pot Removal in the Delaware Bay, Cape May Reef, and Southern Coastal New Jersey Bays

 What is the project and why is it important?

-In order to limit the re-accumulation of derelict crab pots, experts at Stockton University are training local commercial crabbers to use low-cost, but fully effective, sonar devices to locate their crab pots that are lost during the active crabbing season.
+In order to limit the re-accumulation of derelict crab pots, experts at Stockton University trained local commercial crabbers to use low-cost, but fully effective, sonar devices to locate their crab pots that are lost during the active crabbing season.
 These pots can be lost due to storms moving the pots or from their floats being cut by recreational boats traveling through crabbing areas.
 Based on Stockton University's previous work, when these small sonar devices are used, 80-90% of lost pots are recovered within days of being lost.